 How do you integrate the TCI curriculum and tools into your classroom?

 Since I have been using TCI History Alive for 9 years, I have been able to see how the program has evolved.
-I actually have used a blended approach.
-There are many past lessons that I have picked pieces from and integrated them into the latest TCI version.
+I have used a blended approach.
+There are many past lessons that I have picked pieces from and integrated into the latest TCI version.
 My students use the interactive notebook both as hard copies and online.
-I utilize the online text and students have access to the online text at home only.
-In class we have a hard copy that we often refer to when we are doing some shared reading or working on our maps.
+I utilize the online text, and students have access to the online text at home only.
+In class, we have a hard copy that we often refer to when doing some shared reading or working on our maps.
 I have taken the TCI Maps and expanded the students’ knowledge by having them label and site places on larger sizes maps that they use as a reference throughout the unit.
 This has shown to benefit them as we have heard back from the high school about how well prepared the students are with doing geography as well as critical thinking since their first class as freshmen is Human Geo.

 What is your favorite TCI lesson?

-This is a hard question as I have many lessons that I absolutely love!
+This is a hard question, as I have many lessons that I absolutely love!
 I have to say a favorite for my students is reenacting the Revolutionary War by playing Capture the Flag.
 One personal favorite is teaching about the Bill of Rights because it’s great to see when my students make a connection and see how their rights are not shed when they enter the school building.
-Another one is when the students take on the roles of Hamilton and Jefferson and begin to hammer out the differences between our first political parties.
+Another is when the students take on the roles of Hamilton and Jefferson and hammer out the differences between our first political parties.
 This allows them to step out of their comfort zone and create songs and speeches to support their sides’ views.